-Run the trqauthd daemon to run client commands (see Configuring trqauthd for Client Commands on page 23).
+Run the trqauthd daemon to run client commands (see Configuring trqauthd for Client Commands).
 This enables running client commands.

-Verify Correct TORQUE Installation
+Verify Correct Torque Installation

-The pbs_server daemon was started on the TORQUE server when the torque.setup file was executed or when it was manually configured.
+The pbs_server daemon was started on the Torque server when the torque.setup file was executed or when it was manually configured.
 It must now be restarted so it can reload the updated configuration changes.